 The quiet ones also give great importance to other people’s non-verbal cues and body language during the interaction.
 So when they can’t see the other person while talking to them on the phone, it feels like a major component of communication is missing.

 17. You don’t like to be in the spotlight

 In our society of attention-seekers, not wanting to be in the spotlight may look like a weird trait to have.
 It’s another one of the surefire signs of an introvert.

 This personality type can’t stand being criticized but also praised in public.
 Even if you don’t have self-esteem issues as an introvert, you probably don’t enjoy activities such as public speaking or giving a presentation.

-18. If can’t fake your feelings
+18. You can’t fake your feelings

 Even though introverts may sometimes behave in a totally different manner with different people, they will never fake their feelings.